 1. Member States shall ensure that, in addition to the measures to prevent the formation of packaging waste taken in accordance with Article 9, other preventive measures are implemented.

-Such other measures may consist of national programmes, projects to introduce producer responsibility to minimise the environmental impact of packaging or similar actions adopted, if appropriate in consultation with economic operators, and designed to bring together and take advantage of the many initiatives taken within Member States as regards prevention.
-They shall comply with the objectives of this Directive as defined in Article 1(1).
+'Such other measures may consist of national programmes, incentives through extended producer responsibility schemes to minimise the environmental impact of packaging or similar actions adopted, if appropriate, in consultation with economic operators, and designed to bring together and take advantage of the many initiatives taken within Member States as regards prevention.
+They shall comply with the objectives of this Directive as defined in Article 1(1).';

 ▼M6

 1a.
 Member States shall take measures to achieve a sustained reduction in the consumption of lightweight plastic carrier bags on their territory.